bloominstituteoftechnology/team-builder/README.md

 ## Minimum Viable Product

-- [ ] Render a list of team members from state
+- [ ] Render a list of team members from state.
-- [ ] Build a form to add a new member to the list of members
+- [ ] Build a form to add a new member to the list of members.

 ### STEP 1 - Setup your state

-- [ ] Import the `useState` hook and set up a state property for your team members list
+- [ ] Import the `useState` hook and set up state to keep your team members list.
 - [ ] Give the state variable you just declared a default value.
 You will need to keep track of a list of team members and each team member will have several key/value pairs associated with them.

-- [ ] Render your list of team members
+- [ ] Render your list of team members.

 ### STEP 2 - Build your form

-- [ ] In `Form.js` build out your markup
+- [ ] In `Form.js` build out your markup.
-- [ ] Build inputs for `name`, `email` and `role` (backend engineer, frontend engineer, designer, etc. Use your imagination)
+- [ ] Build inputs for `name`, `email` and `role` (backend engineer, frontend engineer, designer, etc. Use your imagination).
-- [ ] Import the useState hook and utilize what we learned about two-way data binding
+- [ ] You will have to decide which component is responsible for maintaining the _state_ of the form (`Form` itself, or its parent `App`).
+Each approach has advantages and disadvantages.
-- [ ] Render your `Form` component in `App` and pass a setter method (the `set_____` method from your team members state in `App`) down to it so you can add team members to your state.
+- [ ] Render your `Form` component in `App`.
+The `App` component should hand down through props any callback(s) needed for `Form` to do its job (adding new members to your team members state on submit).

 Now you are finished with MVP!
 Move on to the stretch goals at the bottom.
 The first is to add the functionality to edit members.
 As this is a very complicated process, steps have been included here to help you through that.

 ### STEP 3 - Add the edit functionality (STRETCH)

-Next we're going to reuse the `Form` component to edit team members
+Next we're going to reuse the `Form` component to edit team members.
+You can try to accomplish this goal completely on your own, or you can follow the steps below.
+These steps assume your `Form` maintains its own state.

-**Get App.js ready for editing members**
+#### Get App.js ready for editing members

 - [ ] Add an edit button, or an edit icon next to each member you are rendering.
 When the button/icon is clicked, we want to set that member to a state property in `App` called `memberToEdit`.
 The function to do this should live in `App`, even if the button/icon invoking it are in a different component.
 Just pass the function down as a prop.

-**Get Form.js ready to edit members**
+#### Get Form.js ready to edit members

 - [ ] Pass `memberToEdit` down to `Form.js`
 - [ ] If `Form` receives `props.memberToEdit`, then that member object should populate your state object that is controlling your forms.
 Now, it may be tempting to do something like this: `const [member, setMember] = useState(props.memberToEdit || {name: '', email: '', role: ''})` for our form to update with whatever member we click on.
 However, this is a trap that will cause a pretty big bug in our app.
 If props are used to set state like this, the state property will _NOT_ update when the prop changes.
 So... what kind of technique have we learned to keep something in sync with props when they change? `useEffect`!
 Write an effect that syncs with `props.memberToEdit`.
 When `props.memberToEdit` changes, the effect will update the `member` state object with the new data.
 This will populate the inputs with whichever member we are trying to update.

 The flow for editing is hard to conceptualize.
 It should go something like this:

 1. Our user clicks the `Edit` button/icon to start editing a team member
-2. A function in App is invoked that sets the clicked member to `memberToEdit` on state
+1. A function in App is invoked that sets the clicked member to `memberToEdit` on state
-3. `Form.js` is receiving `memberToEdit` as a prop, and if that prop changes, the effect we built will set that object to state and populate the form with that member's info
+1. `Form.js` is receiving `memberToEdit` as a prop, and if that prop changes, the effect we built will set that object to state and populate the form with that member's info
-4. The user updates the member info
+1. The user updates the member info
-5. Uh... now what do we do with this new data?
+1. Uh... now what do we do with this new data?
 If we submit the form, it will just add a new member 😫.
 Never fear!
 We will fix this in the next section!

 ### STEP 4 - Form submit (STRETCH CONT.)

 This is an interesting bit of architecture we've done so far.
 We have built a reusable form that can be used to add a team member, or edit a team member.
 The last piece of the puzzle is this - when we submit the form, do we run an `addMember` function, or an `editMember` function?
 And how will the form know?
 Well, our form knows if we are editing a team member by whether or not there is the prop `memberToEdit`.
 (P.S.
 This can also be done with a boolean - something like `isEditing`...)